Indonesian markets are closed between 11-19 June 2018

 Jakarta Composite Index (5,993.63) -113.07 -1.85%

-Normally the Ramadan month and Idul Fitri holiday (the celebration that marks the end of the Islamic fasting month) trigger an acceleration of economic activity as people consume more products (such as food and clothes), while the exodus of people from the cities to the rural areas during the week-long Idul Fitri (where they spend a holiday with their) causes a massive flow of money from the urban areas into the regional economies.
+Normally the Ramadan month and Idul Fitri holiday (the celebration that marks the end of the Islamic fasting month) trigger an acceleration of economic activity as people consume more products (such as food and clothes), while the exodus of people from the cities to the rural areas during the week-long Idul Fitri (where they will spend a short holiday) causes a massive flow of money from the urban areas into the regional economies.

 However, during this year's Ramadan and Idul Fitri (that ended several weeks ago) we did not detect a surge in demand for products and services.
 In fact, some retailers in Southeast Asia's biggest economy claim sales have declined in this period.
 This implies people's purchasing power has weakened compared to one year ago.